CaskAle/summit-pi-project/TJBot-setup-notes.md

 | 3 | Ground   | 6      | GND     |
 | 4 | Data Out | unused |         |

 >**Note:** The Neopixel LED has a flat notch on one side.
 Use this to properly orient the LED and figure out which pin is which.
-If you look closely or feel along the plastic base of the LED you will find that one edge of the round base has been shaved flat.  **The flat edge of the LED is at pin 4 of the LED**.
+If you look closely or feel along the plastic base of the LED you will find that one edge of the round base has been shaved flat.
+The flat edge of the LED is at pin 4 of the LED.
+Pin 1 is at the opposite end.
-Correct wiring of the LED is critical.
-If you wire it incorrectly, you will destroy it.
+**Correct wiring of the LED is critical.
+If it is wired incorrectly, it will burn out and be ruined.**

 Your kit includes a card (below) that maps out the pins on the Raspberry Pi.
 There are 40 pins and they each perform unique function.
 The pins have physical numbers (1 - 40) as well as a label.
 For reference, you will see on the card that GPIO 18 is on physical pin 12.